Bill Wambsganss: World Series triple play

-In game five of the 1920 World Series played at League Park, Wambsganss caught a fifth-inning line drive batted by Clarence Mitchell, stepped on second base to retire Pete Kilduff, and tagged Otto Miller coming from first base, to complete the only unassisted triple play in World Series history.
-Earlier in the game, Wambsganss' teammate Elmer Smith hit the first grand slam in World Series history off Brooklyn Robins pitcher Burleigh Grimes, in the first inning with none out.
+In game five of the 1920 World Series played at League Park, Wambsganss caught a fifth-inning line drive batted by Clarence Mitchell, stepped on second base to retire Pete Kilduff, and tagged Otto Miller coming from first base, to complete the only triple play, unassisted or otherwise, in World Series or postseason history.

+Earlier in the game, Wambsganss' teammate Elmer Smith hit the first grand slam in World Series history off Brooklyn Robins pitcher Burleigh Grimes, in the first inning with none out, over the high screen in right field.
 The historic blast scored Charlie Jamieson, Wambsganss, Tris Speaker, and Smith.
 Brooklyn fell to the Indians in an 8–1 loss.
-Cleveland winning pitcher Jim Bagby helped himself by hitting a three-run home run in the third.
+Cleveland winning pitcher Jim Bagby helped himself by hitting a three-run home run in the third, into temporary bleachers built across center field.
 It was the first home run hit by a pitcher in modern World Series history.

 After the World Series, Cleveland fans presented Wambsganss with a medal to commemorate the unassisted triple play.
 The medal was lost the following April while Wambsganss was traveling aboard a train.